JeyCraft/CayoImprovements/README.md

 # Frameworks & Other Cayo Perico Resources / Scripts Support:

-I don't use any fancy frameworks or any other Cayo Perico related resources, so you'll have to troubleshoot it on your **own.** These are simply ymaps, therefore you may need to update the fxmanifest version to something newer, and then it should be good to go.
+I don't use any fancy frameworks or any other Cayo Perico related resources, so you'll have to troubleshoot it on your **own.**

-Check any collision (ybn) files of your maps if you face any conflictions.

 ---------------------------------------

-# Installation:
+# Installation 💾:

 * Download repository and put the `CayoImprovements` folder in your server files